 G-BOMBS: Greens, Beans, Onions, Mushrooms, Berries, and Seeds

-“G-BOMBS” is an acronym you can use to remember the most nutrient-dense, health-promoting foods on the planet.
-These are the foods you should eat every day, and they should make up a significant proportion of your diet – these foods are extremely effective at preventing chronic disease and promoting health and longevity.
+“G-BOMBS” is an acronym that you can use to remember the most nutrient-dense, health-promoting foods on the planet.
+These are the foods that you should eat every day, and they should make up a significant proportion of your diet.
+These foods are extremely effective at preventing chronic disease and promoting health and longevity.